Calibrating Verbal Uncertainty as a Linear Feature to Reduce Hallucinations: Hallucination Detection

 Given the hidden state, we train a logistic regression model (classifier probe) to predict binarized uncertainty.
 Instances with low verbal and high semantic uncertainty are labeled as hallucinations.

-As shown in Tab.~\ref{tab:SEP}, verbal uncertainty help to improve the detection performance.
+As shown in Tab.~\ref{tab:SEP}, verbal uncertainty helps to improve the detection performance.
 The ``Semantic only'' is the long-form setting of the SEP~\citep{kossen2024semantic} as the baseline.
-This work ignore the refusal cases and automatically classify them into hallucinated which is not aligned with our definition.
+This work ignores the refusal cases and automatically classifies them into hallucinated which is not aligned with our definition.